canibanoglu/tango_with_django_book/chapters/css_intro.rst

 Fonts
 -----
-Due to wide variation of available fonts available, using fonts within webpages has historically been a pitfall when it comes to web development.
-If one user has a particular font installed on their computer but another user doesn't, this makes selecting fonts to use for your website a difficult task.
-Fortunately, CSS makes addressing this task easy thanks to the ``font-family`` property.
+Due to the huge number available, using fonts has historically been a pitfall when it comes to web development.
+Picture this scenario: a web developer has installed and uses a particular font on his or her webpage.
+The font is pretty arcane - so the probability of the font being present on other computers is relatively small.
+A user who visits the developer's webpage subsequently sees the page rendered incorrectly as the font is not present on their system.
+CSS tackles this particular issue with the ``font-family`` property.

-The value you specify for ``font-family`` can be a list of possible fonts - and the first one your computer or other device can render is the font that is used.
+The value you specify for ``font-family`` can be a *list* of possible fonts - and the first one your computer or other device has installed is the font that is used to render the webpage.
 Text within the specified HTML element subsequently has the selected font applied.
 The example CSS shown below applies *Arial* if the font exists.
 If it doesn't, it looks for *Helvetica*.
 If that font doesn't exist, any available `sans-serif font <http://en.wikipedia.org/wiki/Sans-serif>`_ is applied.

 .. code-block:: css